lamassuiot/docs/docs/k8s/install-aws-comps.md

 Assign the policy to an IAM user and obtain the correspondent `accessKeyID` and `secretAccessKey`.
 Now its time to configure the helm chart to use those credentials:

 !!! info "Config takes"
-    Don't use the same name for any crypto engine as it will be hard to differentiate later.
+    Don't use the same id for any crypto engine as it will be hard to differentiate later.

     ```yaml
     services:
       ca:
-        crypto_engines:
+        engines:
-          aws_secrets_manager:
+          awsSecretsManager:
-            - name: "My AWS Secrets Manager Engine"
+          - id: "my-aws-secrets-mngr-engine"
             metadata: # <--- add your key-value metadata to be displayed later.
               accountID: 123456789 # i.e. AWS Account ID
             access_key_id: <accessKeyID> # <--- replace with accessKeyID
             secret_access_key: <secretAccessKey> # <--- replace with secretAccessKey
             region: <region> # <--- replace with aws region i.e. eu-west-1
             default: false
     ```

 ## Authentication